mdeyo/alexa-node-ROS/README.md

 If there are no errors, then you can navigate to http://localhost:8081/alexa/publish-example in your browser for the interactive Echo simulator built by [alexa-js](https://github.com/alexa-js)

-You can select IntentRequest and PublishHelloIntent to prepare to test the intent in the provided alexa-app.
-Pressing 'Send Request' below the request object will send the request to the alexa-app the same way that the Alexa Skills Kit will if a connected Echo voice interface understands the intent.
+You can select IntentRequest and PublishHelloIntent to prepare to send the first intent in the provided publish-example alexa-app.
+Pressing 'Send Request' will send the request object to your local alexa-app the same way that the Alexa Skills Kit will if a connected Echo voice interface understands the intent.

-You can see ROS interface in action by running
+You can see the ROS interface in action by running
 ``
 rostopic echo /alexa_msgs
 ``